 We hope this post will alert blog visitors to some harmful oral health threats.
-At Dr. Timothy G. Mahoney DDS in Wetaskiwin, we treat too many cases of tooth decay and damage caused by the following:
+At dentist in Wetaskiwin, we treat too many cases of tooth decay and damage caused by the following:

 1. Sports Injuries

 Many parents send their little ones out on the playing field with a mouthguard but fail to safeguard themselves when they participate in activities that put teeth at risk.
 Talk to us at Timothy G. Mahoney DDS about custom sports mouthguards for every athlete in the family.

 Many people love chewing ice, especially that irresistible pebble ice you can get in some fountain drinks.
 You may not even be aware that you chew on the ice when you have finished your drink.
 Breaking this habit can protect your teeth from cracks, chips, and tooth sensitivity.